(pronounced “Kestra” from OR-CHESTRA)

 Part of the orchestra is missing!

-Can your children help us identify and fill out the missing sections of the orchestra?
-Demonstration of harp, piano, violin, viola, flute, piccolo, clarinet, recorders and saxophone in a variety of pieces.
+Can your students help us identify and fill out the missing sections of the orchestra?
+Demonstration of harp, piano, violin, viola, flute, piccolo, clarinet, recorders, guitar, mandolin and saxophone in a variety of pieces.
 Children join in with conducting, noise production, percussion, guessing of instrument names and voice.

 Music – What’s the Use?